AudunVN/openmct-tutorial/README_CloudTurbine_instructions.md

 npm install xmldom
 ```

-9. Start one or more CT sources and CTweb
+9. Start one or more CT sources and the CTweb server

-10. Start openmct (`npm start`) and view CT data in Open MCT by going to http://localhost:8080.
+10. Start openmct (`npm start`) and view CT data in Open MCT by going to http://localhost:8080